By: Craig McLellan, CEO, ThinkOn

 This is the first in a series of four articles.
 Each article, authored by a different Thinker, deep dives into a specific topic that underlies data sovereignty—mobility, governance and compliance, public and private sector data requirements, and value to partners and customers.

-Our country is unique in its vast geography, remote communities, and diversity of terrain and weather, making some services difficult to access without digital options.
-A Canadian sovereign cloud platform is Canada’s best solution to provide the services we need while protecting our precious data.
+A Canadian sovereign cloud platform is Canada’s best solution to provide the data services we need while protecting our nation’s digital infrastructure and data sovereignty.

 The Canadian cloud difference: What is sovereign cloud and how do we deliver it?

-We are a Canadian-owned and -operated company, dedicated to Canadian sovereignty and with Canadian interests at heart.
+As an approved cloud service provider under the Shared Services Canada GC Cloud Framework Agreement for secure workloads, we are a Canadian-owned and operated company, dedicated to Canadian sovereignty and with Canadian interests at heart.

 Checking your data into the “Hotel California”

-A recent IDC report confirms that “Canadian organizations are frequently surprised by the operating costs of their workloads in the cloud.
-Ingress and egress costs, bandwidth, and even capacity costs can increase well beyond equivalent traditional infrastructure for frequently accessed workloads and data, especially as organizations make use of the scale afforded to them by cloud providers.”iii
+An IDC report confirms that “Canadian organizations are frequently surprised by the operating costs of their workloads in the cloud.
+Ingress and egress costs, bandwidth, and even capacity costs can increase well beyond equivalent traditional infrastructure for frequently accessed workloads and data, especially as organizations make use of the scale afforded to them by cloud providers.” iii

 The report also cited security and return on investment as the top reasons for repatriating workloads, followed by complex governance and compliance, and IT consolidation.
-When your data is locked into an ever-expanding universe of costly cloud applications with no way out due to unmanageable egress fees—that’s a budget-blowing nightmare.
+When your data is locked into an ever-expanding universe of costly cloud applications with no way out—thanks to unmanageable egress fees—that’s a budget-blowing nightmare.

 Has anyone seen my data?

-The “big three” cloud providers offer an environment with multiple tools that allow you to rapidly build things, but in the process, there is a loss of mobility and portability of data.
-In other words, the big three hyperscalers have made it very easy to become a user and very difficult to leave.
+The “big three” cloud providers offer an environment with multiple tools that allow you to rapidly build things, but in the process, you lose data mobility and portability.
+In other words, the big three cloud providers make it easy to become a user—but difficult to leave.

-Most people don’t understand that until it’s too late.
+By the time most people realize this, it’s too late.
 When you use a set of tools that are only available in one hyperscaler cloud, you not only lose the ability to leave—you lose the ability to collaborate.
-Multicloud computing is a growing strategy that provides organizations with options for where to move workloads to best manage security, capacity, and accessibility.
+Multi-cloud computing is a growing strategy that provides organizations with options for where to move workloads to best manage security, capacity, and accessibility.
 With the big three hyperscalers, you lose that flexibility and mobility.

 Some applications are not designed to fit into an “elastic” box where they start to consume more resources.
-It’s important to ask, “Do I need to run my applications on the cloud or am I better off running in a fixed format where I can control costs better and my data might be more secure?”
+It’s important to ask if you should run your applications in the cloud or if you’d be better off running in a fixed format where you can control costs better and your data might be more secure”

 Checking up on—and checking out of—hidden fees